doerte/doerte.github.com/promotie/index.md

 ---

-Invitation...
+Thank you...
 -----------

-... to attend my promotion on Thursday, 15th of December, 2011 in Groningen, The Netherlands
+... for attending my promotion on Thursday, 15th of December, 2011 in Groningen, The Netherlands

-During the day, there will be four events you can attend:
+There were four events you could have attended:

-- [The layman's talk] (/promotie/layman/), at 10:30 in room A2, Academy Building
+- The layman's talk at 10:30 in room A2, Academy Building (see slides soon)
-- [The defense itself](/promotie/defense/), at 16:15 in the Aula, Academy Building
+- The defense itself, at 16:15 in the Aula, Academy Building (pictures follow)
-- [The reception](/promotie/reception/), at 17:15, in the Spiegelzaal, Academy Building
+- The reception, at 17:15, in the Spiegelzaal, Academy Building (pictures follow)
-- [The party](/promotie/party/), starting around 18:30, Huis de Beurs, (don't forget to [register](/promotie/party/))
+- The party, starting around 18:30, Huis de Beurs, (pictures follow)

 If you would like to have a copy of my dissertation, you can download it [here](/promotie/thesis.html)